 The AncestryDNA® Science team has developed a fast, sophisticated, and accurate method for assigning customers to groups who share common ancestors and historical origins from the past ~50-300 years.
 We identify these groups based on shared, identical, segments of DNA among our millions of customers-termed identical-by-descent (IBD) DNA segments.
 We quickly assign new customers to these groups with machine learning classifiers.
-We call this technology Genetic Communities[TM].
+We call this technology Genetic CommunitiesTM, and the feature it powers is ancestral journeys ("journeys").